Pope Leo’s impressive gym routine revealed by ex-personal trainer

 A sporting pope isn’t new.
 Pope John Paul II, who was elected at the age of 58, was an avid skier and mountain trekker.

+While the Mediterranean climate makes tennis possible year-round, the papacy will likely leave him even fewer chances to step onto a court.

-Tamburlani, the Omega owner, says the Holy Father is welcome back any time he wants to squeeze in a workout.
-After all, his membership's still active.
+Mr Tamburlani, the Omega owner, says the Holy Father is welcome back any time he wants to squeeze in a workout.
+After all, his membership is still active.

 Join our commenting forum